smazzin/elevateheating/content/furnace-repair-and-maintenance.md

 - Check the piping

 We can also install new furnaces, if necessary.
 Call today to get a free quote on new furnace installation.

+### Set Up A System Changeout Today

+Sometimes it’s more cost-effective to simply replace your furnace or air conditioner.
+Elevate Heating & Cooling will help you determine if you need a new system.
+You may need a replacement because:

+- Cracks in the heat exchanger can leak carbon monoxide into your home.
+- New furnaces and AC units are more energy efficient than older models.
+- Repairs and energy bills may become more expensive than a new system.

 ### Fix your furnace without breaking the bank